Novelino98/Introduction/README.md

 # HELLO EVERYONE
-WELCOME TO MY GITHUB ACCOUNT,//
+WELCOME TO MY GITHUB ACCOUNT!

-I'll share some codes focusing in engineering applications.
+I'll share some codes focusing in engineering applications here from my undergarduation in Mechanical Engineering.
 Hope it can help you!